 As part of the government's drive to improve the transparency of how public funds are used, NHS organisations are required to publish expenditure over £25,000.
 In line with guidance from HM Treasury, North Staffordshire Commissioning Group provides information on payments made over £25,000.

 The reports are published on a monthly basis to provide you with information on what we spend and how we spend it.

 View our over £25,000 Expenditure Reports

-The CCG's Board Members oversees most of the major decisions as its main role is to set the strategic direction of the CCG and manage performance.
-Meetings of the Clinical Commissioning Group’s (CCG) Governing Body are held in public (details of forthcoming Board Meetings).
+The CCG's Governing Body Members oversees most of the major decisions as its main role is to set the strategic direction of the CCG and manage performance.
+Meetings of the Clinical Commissioning Group’s (CCG) Governing Body Meetings are held in public (details of forthcoming Governing Body Meetings).

 There are a number of ways that patients can support GPs and the Clinical Commissioning Group to shape local healthcare services that meet the needs of local people, this information can be found in the Get Involved section of this website.